shiva-miriyala/docs-pupi/pages/web_cloud/test-webpass/increase-observability/blackfire/guide.en-ca.md

 after you've been granted access to the related Web PaaS project.
 Therefore, to access your Blackfire environments, make sure you log in using your Web PaaS account.

-If you have a {{% names/dedicated-gen-3 %}} cluster or Grid environments without the Observability suite, you need to enable the integration yourself.
+If you have a Dedicated Gen 3 cluster or Grid environments without the Observability suite, you need to enable the integration yourself.
 To do so, follow these steps: